-Bachelor in Natural Sciences (Chemistry)
+Bachelor in Natural Sciences (Physics, Chemistry and Materials Science)

 The bachelor’s programme is the first level of academic study, whereby the student enhances his/her general educational basis, acquires basic knowledge and skills in the speciality and knowledge and skills necessary for starting the master’s programme and work.
 The volume of the bachelor’s programme is 180 ECTS.
 The programme lasts for 3 years.

 Master in Natural Sciences (Chemistry)